Morwenn/cpp-sort/docs/Fixed-size-sorters.md

 #include <cpp-sort/fixed_sorters.h>
 ```

-The following fixed-size sorters are available and should work with any type for which `std::less<>` and `utility::identity` work:
+The following fixed-size sorters are available and should work with any type for which `std::less<>` and `std::identity` work:

 ### `low_comparisons_sorter`